ChristinaDay/updrift/PROCESS_RULES_UPFETCH.md

-# UpFetch Project Process & Architecture Rules
+# Updrift Project Process & Architecture Rules

-> **This file is the canonical source of truth for process, architecture, and integration rules for the UpFetch project.**
+> **This file is the canonical source of truth for process, architecture, and integration rules for the Updrift project.**

 ---